andlcode/andrelDuarte/README.md

-# Hey, I'm Andre Luiz! :rocket:  :heart: 	 :smiley:	 :smiley:	 :smiley:
+# Hey, I'm Andre Luiz! :rocket:  :heart:

 ### You can find in me in the web earth_africa